alexiusacademia/electron-db/README.md

 The json file is saved on the application folder.

-The table format contained in the table_name.json should be in the for of
+The table format contained in the table_name.json should be in the form of
 ```
 {
   "table_name": [